FlexBuf/mrf_multichar/README.md

 - Download the script and put it in the `[qb]` directory.
 - Add the following code to your server.cfg/resouces.cfg
 - Ensure in server.cfg
+- If you don't want to play music in the background then comment out line 15 in index.html

 ```
 ensure oxmysql